liamcryan/rever/README.rst

     >>> @rever(times=10)

+    *Explanation: retry 10 times, pauses for 1 second between each retry, catch any exception, raise MaxRetriesPerformed if all attempts fail*

 pause
-    Pause for some number of seconds
+    Pause for some number of seconds between each retry

     >>> @rever(pause=5)

+    *Explanation: retry 1 time, pauses for 5 seconds between each retry, catch any exception, raise MaxRetriesPerformed if all attempts fail*

 exception
-    Catching one exception
+    Catch one specific exception

     >>> @rever(exception=TypeError)
     >>> @rever(exception=(TypeError, ))

-    Catching multiple exceptions:
+    *Explanation: retry 1 time, pauses for 1 second between each retry, catch TypeError, raise MaxRetriesPerformed if all attempts fail*

+    Catch one of multiple specific exceptions

     >>> @rever(exception=(TypeError, ConnectionError))

-Putting it all together
+    *Explanation: retry 1 time, pauses for 1 second between each retry, catch TypeError or ConnectionError, raise MaxRetriesPerformed if all attempts fail*

+raises
+    Raise an exception or do not

-    >>> @rever(times=5, pause=2, exception=(ConnectionError,))
+    >>> @rever(raises=False)

+    *Explanation: retry 1 time, pauses for 1 second between each retry, catch any exception, do not raise MaxRetriesPerformed if all attempts fail*

 Installation
 ------------

-This is a very small amount of code and you can copy and paste the decorator into your project.

-If you want to install it via pip, this might work:
+If you want to install it via pip, try this:

 >>> pip install git+git://github.com/limecrayon/rever